 In general, your ISP isn’t interested in your My Little Pony obsession, but it is interested in what OTT (over the top) services you are using.
 You see, although you have one Internet pipeline running from your home to the ISP, it has different kinds of traffic that run through it.
 Think of traffic on a real highway.
 You can easily pick out if a vehicle is a private car, a company van, a truck or an ambulance.

-The little data packets that make up your internet traffic can be identified in the same way using a method known as deep-packet inspection to figure out what sort of traffic it is.
+The little data packets that make up your internet traffic can be identified in the same way using something called a deep-packet inspection to figure out what sort of traffic it is.
 Sometimes it’s even easier since some services only use specific ‘ports’, which you can think of as a sort of virtual lane.

 Now imagine if each type of traffic on the highway were given their own speed limit or were told they could only use a certain number of lanes.
 That’s how Internet throttling works.